scifir/scifir-units/TO-DO.md

 // TODO: inside scalar_unit explain how basic unit work
 // TODO: inside vector_unit classes explain how basic units of vector_unit classes work
 // TODO: inside README.md file add the conversion of aid::type and zid::type in their explanation
+// TODO: add the symbol of pi in the README.md file with the things to memorize
+// TODO: add the explanation of the definition of each unit inside a file, including conversions
+// TODO: document the imperial system of units (https://en.wikipedia.org/wiki/Imperial_units)
+// TODO: explain how a robot can calculate angles
+// TODO: explain how to create lambda functions of mathematical functions with different parts, using if-else for that

 // TODO: desactivate the search engine in the doxyfile for the doxyfile of development, not the doxyfile of github pages
 // TODO: maybe use two different files Doxyfile, one for master and one for gh-pages